jmcnamara/XlsxWriter/.github/PULL_REQUEST_TEMPLATE.md

 Tests should conform to `PEP8` but can ignore `E501` for long lines to allow the inclusion of Excel XML in tests.

-There is a make target that will verify the source and test files using [pytestcodestyle](https://github.com/PyCQA/pycodestyle):
+There is a make target that will verify the source and test files using [flake8](https://flake8.pycqa.org):

-    make test_codestyle
+    make test_flake8

 ### Running tests